xAiluros/docxtemplater-image-module-pwndoc/readme.md

-This is the master branch, which is not completely stable yet (version 1).
-No npm module has been released to npm yet.
-For up to date documentation, please switch to the 0.x branch.

 This version is only compatible with docxtemplater version 2

 The v1 has added two mandatory arguments: `opts.getImage` and `opts.getSize`.
 See Usage (v1)